PacWest Bancorp (PACW) Shares Down Despite Recent Market Volatility

-PacWest Bancorp (NASDAQ: PACW)’s stock price has decreased by -37.91 compared to its previous closing price of 19.89. but the company has seen a -55.32% decline in its stock price over the last five trading sessions.
+PacWest Bancorp (NASDAQ: PACW)’s stock price has decreased by -10.57 compared to its previous closing price of 11.37.
+Despite this, the company has seen a loss of -48.88% in its stock price over the last five trading days.

 Is It Worth Investing in PacWest Bancorp (NASDAQ: PACW) Right Now?

-PacWest Bancorp (NASDAQ: PACW) has a higher price-to-earnings ratio of 3.66x compared to its average ratio,, and the 36-month beta value for PACW is at 1.49.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+PacWest Bancorp (NASDAQ: PACW) has a higher price-to-earnings ratio of 3.37x compared to its average ratio, and the 36-month beta value for PACW is at 1.49.

 Sponsored